hemalvarambhia/SupermarketReceipt-Refactoring-Kata/README.md

 ## Use this exercise in a Learning Hour

 You can use the [Supermarket Receipt](https://sammancoaching.org/kata_descriptions/supermarket_receipt.html) Kata in learning hours if you are using the [Samman](https://sammancoaching.org) coaching method.

+## Running Qlty

+In the repository root, run any of the following commands `qlty check path/to/file` e.g for ruby

+`qlty check ruby/lib/kata/models`